 Writing Tip #4: Use quotes

-Good old Hans Hoffman did a great job of explaining the power of simplicity!
-Adding his quote broke up the text and added a bit of IMPACT.
+Good old Hans Hoffman did a great job of explaining the power of simplicity, so popping his words into this article made sense.
+PLUS, that quote broke up the text and added a bit of visual impact.

 There’s no shame in sharing the wisdom of others.
 In fact, it’s a great way to engage readers AND add strength to whatever point you’re trying to make.

 Just remember to give credit where credit is due.
 Quotes are good.
 Plagiarism is bad.

 Writing Tip #5: Embrace contractions

 This is not medieval England.
 If you want to keep readers engaged, your words should reflect how real people – in the 21st century – talk.

 Contractions are an accepted part of our dialogue.
 If your audience is made up of people who use expressions like ‘I cannot’ and ‘I will not’ then feel free to jump into that manner of speech.
 But if you’re trying to communicate with ordinary people, contractions are a more natural choice.